aruneapachenmec/easy_start/README.md

 	$ easy_start application_name

+	or

+	$ easy_start -l application_name

 Switching branches are also supported by EasyStart

 	$ easy_start application_name branch_name

+	or

+	$ easy_start -l application_name -b branch_name

-Note: mentioning branch name will switch the application directory to that branch and will automatically pull the latest version of the branch before starting the server.
+Note: mentioning branch name will switch the application directory to that branch and will automatically pull the latest version of the branch before starting the server( the branch should be available locally for it to work as expected).

+Mentioning the port to be used by the server

+	$ easy_start -l application_name -P 4000

+By default application will run on port 3000.

+Opening rails console

+	$ easy_start -l application_name -P 4000

 ## Development